mairadanielaferrari/bitnami-project/README.md

 ### Final Considerations.

 Jenkins and Slaves are running on EC2 free tier instances, which are configured to use really low resources (memory and disk).
-Processing many jobs at a time might take time. and sometimes when retriving docker images, slaves may run out of space causing a build failure.
+Processing many jobs at a time might take time. and sometimes when docker-compose up downloads docker images, slaves may run out of space causing a build failure.

 If you have any doubt or concern, please send me an email to mferrari@gmail.com